agombolay/ribose-map/Set-Up-Instructions/Instructions.md

 ###5.
 [Download reference genome files from UCSC] (https://github.com/agombolay/Ribose-seq-Project/blob/master/Set-Up-Instructions/Set-Up-Reference-Files.sh)

 ###6.
-[Analyze data with Ribose-seq Analysis scripts] (https://github.com/agombolay/Ribose-seq-Project/tree/master/ribose-seq/scripts)
+[Analyze data with Ribose-seq Analysis programs] (https://github.com/agombolay/Ribose-seq-Project/tree/master/ribose-seq/scripts)
-* The scripts are numbered according to the order in which they should be run
+* The programs are numbered according to the order in which they should be run
-* To read usage statements for the scripts, please run the command shown below
+* To read usage statements, please run the command below for any given program
 ```
 <script name> -h
 ```